autumnai/leaf/doc/src/solvers.md

 by updating the weights of the layer, which is the usual practice for Neural Networks but is not limited to this kind of learning.

 A solver can have different learning (solving) policies.
-With Neural Networks it is common to use a Stochastic Gradient Descent based approach like Adagrad, whereas for a classical regression the solving might be done via a maximum likelihood estimation.
+With Neural Networks, it is common to use a Stochastic Gradient Descent based approach like Adagrad, whereas for a classical regression the solving might be done via a maximum likelihood estimation.